 location a civilian reported to Captain Armona that the church on the corner of East 19th and 4th Avenue was on fire.
 Engine 11 (3x) picked up from the East 16th Street rubbish fire and notified fire alarm that they were responding on a verbal alarm to a reported church fire.
 Upon their arrival Captain Armona reported a 10-5 (working Fire ) at the church and Station 638 was sounded.
 The fire went to a 4th alarm and Captain Amona made the ultimate sacrifice: six firemen were in the building as the roof and walls of this 1911 church collapsed."
 All but Captain Armona escaped.

 April 5, 1976: Memorial plaque placed at 97 Grand Street Firehouse of Engine Company 11

-Fireman Thomas Calamita
+Firefighter Thomas Calamita

 Fireman Thomas Calamita of Engine Company 2 died at an 84 Lyons Street fire (Station 288 sounded at ~5:24 AM) on May 8th 1978.
 It was a vacant two and 1/2 story frame dwelling.

-Fireman John Anthony Nicosia
+Firefighter John Anthony Nicosia